-A native of India and Pakistan, its natural range extends across much of the subcontinent, from the foothills of the Himalayas south, through Central India, to Kerala and Tamil Nadu.
+A native of India and Pakistan, its native range extends across much of the Indian subcontinent, from the Himalayan foothills, through Central India, to Kerala and Tamil Nadu.
 Nowadays, it is cultivated in most warm climate regions of the world, including parts of Australia, Africa, Southeast Asia, the Pacific, tropical America and the Caribbean.

-It is a fast-growing small to medium-sized tree, reaching heights of up to 15 m (50 ft) in its natural habitat, though is more commonly 5 to 10 m (16 to 33 ft) tall and develops a short trunk, 20 to 40 cm (8 to 16 in) in diameter supporting a wide-spreading, rounded crown.
+It is a fast-growing, small to medium-sized tree reaching heights of up to 15 m (50 ft) in its native habitat, though is more typically 5 to 10 m (16 to 33 ft) tall with a short trunk 20 to 40 cm (0.7 to 1.3 ft) in diameter, supporting a wide-spreading, rounded crown.
 The bark on mature trees is light brown, thickly corky and deeply fissured.

 The leaves are large, 30 to 90 cm (1 to 3 ft) long and twice-feathered with up to six pairs of side branches along the length, on which grow small dark green oval leaflets arranged in pairs, and with an extra leaflet at the tip.
 In the dry season, the leaflets turn yellow and fall to the ground, helping the tree conserve water.

-Fertilised flowers are followed by slender, triangular and ribbed seedpods that vary in length from 25 to 60 cm (10 to 24 in), depending on the variety, and contain up to twenty largish, three-angled seed with papery wings.
+Fertilised flowers are followed by slender, triangular and ribbed seedpods varying in length from 25 to 60 cm (10 to 24 in), depending on the variety, and with up to twenty largish, three-angled, papery-winged seed inside.
 The seedpods are green when young, becoming brown and dry when mature.

 Seedcake leftover after oil extraction is bitter and unpalatable to livestock.
-It is mostly used as a fertiliser, but recent scientific research has found that when dried and powdered it has good wastewater filtering or flocculation ability, which has led to it being tested as a biodegradable substitute for aluminium sulphate, a chemical widely used in wastewater treatment.
+It is mostly used as a fertiliser but recent scientific research has found that when dried and powdered has good wastewater filtering or flocculation ability.
+This has led to it being tested as a biodegradable substitute for aluminium sulphate, a chemical widely used in wastewater treatment.

 The fresh leaves are palatable to livestock and have a crude protein content of between 15 and 20% of their dry weight.
 The branches are lopped for feeding goats and other small livestock.